nus-cs2103-AY2223S2/tp/docs/team/lyndonlim27.md

   * Contributions: Set up the group related models and integrated with the group related commmands.

 * Group add and remove
-  * What it does: Allows users to add or remove a person from a group
+  * What it does: Allows users to add or remove a person from a group.
   * Justification: This feature is crucial as a user should be able to add or remove a person from a group.
   * Contributions: Set up the group related models and integrated with the group related commmands.

 * Export
-  * What it does: Allows users to export one specified person in the addressbook
+  * What it does: Allows users to export one specified person in the addressbook.
   * Justification: This feature is useful as a user may want to send their friends their latest details.
-  * Contributions: Set up import command and integrate with the existing storage related models
+  * Contributions: Set up import command and integrate with the existing storage related models.

 ### Enhancements implemented: